Graphic sex in applauded lesbian love story gets Cannes buzzing

-“La Vie d‘Adele - Chapitre 1 & 2” (“Blue is the Warmest Color”) is a poignant tale of love and sexuality centered on 15-year-old Adele, in a breakout performance by Adele Exarchopoulos, and her lover Emma (Lea Seydoux), set to premiere on Thursday evening.
+“La Vie d‘Adele - Chapitre 1 & 2” (“Blue is the Warmest Colour”) is a poignant tale of love and sexuality centred on 15-year-old Adele, in a breakout performance by Adele Exarchopoulos, and her lover Emma (Lea Seydoux), set to premiere on Thursday evening.

 The film’s explicit sex and three-hour running time have made it one of the most talked-about films of the 20 vying for the top Palme d‘Or prize at the festival that wraps up on May 26.
 It is French-Tunisian director Abdellatif Kechiche’s first film at Cannes.